-Through Mentor Foundation USA’s innovative peer-to-peer substance abuse prevention model, we work to encourage teens to stay away from destructive behaviors through positive peer pressure.
+Mentor Foundation USA’s innovative peer-to-peer drug prevention programs encourage teens to stay away from destructive behaviors through positive peer pressure.

 Specifically in Columbia County, NY, these programs are especially important as we are working in more rural communities.
 Living in rural areas and having low income are two risk factors that make people particularly vulnerable to prescription opioid abuse and overdose, according to the Centers for Disease Control and Prevention (CDC).